 If you had to rely on one zero, what would it be?

-That’s a pretty tight zero.
-Is it too tight?
-We can almost hit small game with that zero, but is a defensive rifle set up for small game or human sized targets?
-What’s the smallest point we might aim at on a human target?
-Let’s start by expanding upon why we want to ditch the 50/200 zero mantra and see how things go with a 4 inch diameter MPBR:
+Let’s start by expanding upon why we want to ditch the 50/200 zero mantra and see how things go with a 3 inch diameter MPBR:

 Point.
 Click.
 Hit.

-If the target is inside our zone… we want the rifle to be a simple point and click interface.
+If the target is inside our point blank range… we want the rifle to be a simple “point and click” interface.
 Bam.
 Hit.
 We want the highest probability of hitting a head, torso, or half exposed limb.
 Point.
 Click.
 Hit.
-We want to maximize hang time to increase the probability our bullet will hit the target at unknown distances.
+We want to maximize bullet “hang time” to increase the probability our projectile will hit the target at unknown distances.
 Click.
 Boom.
 Hit.
 So why not 4.5 inches up and down if the average head is 9 inches tall for a MPBR of 349 yards!?
 Why not a 3.5 inch zero for a 7 inch diameter vital zone!?
 Sure, you can do that.
-It’s all up to you and it all depends on your expectations of precision and how accurately and repeatably you can hold your rifle on the center of your intended target.
+It’s all up to you and it all depends on your expectations of precision vs the diameter of the target.

 Goal: increase the probability that the projectile will intersect the target *without* calculations.

-Factors: Rifle accuracy, shooter accuracy, target size, environment.
+Factors: Rifle and bullet accuracy, shooter accuracy, target size, and environment.

 This method of sighting in gives you some excellent hit probability.
-If the target is near, a dead hold will hit anything your aiming at.
+If the target is near, a dead hold will hit anything in your maximum point blank range.
 If you estimate the target is at 300-400 yards, holding on the head will ensure rounds drop into the mid torso.
 If you were incorrect and your target was closer than you estimated, your projectile would still likely hit the head.

-It appears that M193 or quality defensive 5.56 equivalent such as Hornady 55gr TAP… would make the best choice because of the 55 grain projectiles flat trajectory, and having the extra distance where we could still hit small targets helps… but when wind is thrown into the equation the M193 makes it more difficult to hit the small targets at the end of its MPBR.
-So back to the heavier match bullets, what benefit do they offer?
+It appears that M193 or, even better, a quality defensive 5.56 equivalent such as Hornady 55gr TAP would make the best choice because of the high velocity achieved by 55 grain loadings… but when wind is thrown into the equation the 55 grain stuff makes it more difficult to hit the small targets at the end of its MPBR.
+So let’s look at heavier match bullets, what benefit do they offer?
 Increased accuracy and increased wind resistance.

-Typically M193 is considered a 1.5 to 2 MOA bullet and Mk 262 is considered a match sub MOA bullet.
-Think of each bullet as a probability to hit an area based on its accuracy and construction.
+Typically M193 is considered a 1.5 to 2 MOA load and the 77 grain Mk 262 is considered a sub MOA load.
+Think of each bullet as a probability to hit an area based on its accuracy.
 Groupings are the defining measure of whether a MPBR zero will be effective as inaccurate ammo could possibly land too far away from our target radius to remain useful.
 If your gun cannot keep groups inside the defined zone, then the distance you have chosen won’t work very well since trying to keep the bullets in a 6 inch diameter target zone out to 300 yards wont work if your rifle is shooting 4 inch groupings at 100 as an exaggerated example.

 So ultimately, your shooting goals should play into the rifle and its associated setup and upgrades.
-A red dot or BUIS set up with a MPBR zero will assist you in hitting targets of opportunity and at any distance inside your MPBR box.
-Since we cannot effectively range estimate every shot on fleeting targets, best practice would be to utilize MPBR to ensure hits by maximizing bullet flight hang time as it relates to the size of our target.
+A red dot or BUIS set up with a MPBR zero will assist you in hitting targets of opportunity and at any distance inside your MPBR “box”.
+Since we cannot effectively range estimate every shot on fleeting targets, best practice would be to utilize MPBR to ensure hits by maximizing projectile trajectory as it relates to the size of our target.
 This method may be off-putting to those with a ACOG or similar rifle optic since it negates the benefit of the bullet drop stadia.
 We don’t need no BDC stadia to be riflemen.
 We need knowledge and best practice methodology to ensure hits at any distance.

-The true value of this setup is that it helps free you from thinking about your target in hundreds of yards, instead it allows you to estimate either near or far.
+The true value of this setup is that it helps free you from thinking about your target distance in hundreds of yard incrrements, and instead it allows you to estimate either near or far.
 Is the target inside of my MPBR?
 Yes?
 Point.
 Click.
 Hit.

-Integrating this into my setup… I foresee finalizing my Razor HD II for two projectiles: 55 Grain Hornady TAP for general purpose, XM193 for practice, and I am moving to Hornady 75 gr HPBT for longer range work.
+Integrating this into my setup… I foresee finalizing my optic equipped rifle with two loadings: XM193 for practice, and Hornady 75 gr HPBT for longer range work.
 The Hornady is considerably cheaper than the 69 grain SMK I have been shooting, and switching back and forth between the two loadings is as simple as uncapping the dial and rotating in a few clicks of elevation and wind-age.
 I think these loadings can cover all shooting I can ever realistically do.
 I really like this method as it increases the probability of intersecting the target at x range inside my MPBR zone.
 It’s important to get away from the 100-200-300 yard paradigm and examine a zero which allows a more fluid approach to hitting a target at unknown ranges… because remember this, if nothing else; every target will present at an unknown range.

 The goal of a marksman is to study the platform and integrate the best practice findings into his or her shooting.
-I think it is safe to say that for work inside of 400 yards, the 77 grain Mk 262 offers the best probability of hitting the target if shot out of a rifle length system, and its excellent characteristics make it best for environmental conditions.
+I think it is safe to say that for work inside of a MPBR of 300 yards, the 77 grain Mk 262 offers the best probability of hitting the target if shot out of a rifle length system, and its excellent characteristics make it best for environmental conditions.
 XM193 makes a good substitute as your holds would be the same, but wind may knock you off target without some very light wind correction.
-This method has now replaced my “chest, head, hat” methodology which I was using with the RDS.